Mvhls/phase_0_unit_2/week_6/0_git_started/my_solution.md

 - enter user name (if on powershell)
 - enter password (if on powershell)

+#### If you accidently committed changes on github and are ahead of the origin on master branch
+- git reset --hard origin/master (to reset it to whatever the origin was at)

 ## Release 5: Reflection
 I felt like I had to relearn everything I knew about git.
 The github app and git are vastly different.
 Everything I have learned about git so far was graphic, where using it from the command line is not.
 I am in the process of making a practice git file to solidify my ideas.
 I am afraid if I start adding to my repos on github through the command line, I will be lost if I make a mistake.
 Is this a good idea?
 We will find out.